 Here is how I fold t-shirts (this is one of my husband's).
-As I have confessed previously, I rarely iron, but find that smoothing as I go keeps things fairly wrinkle-free!
+At this stage of my life, I rarely iron, but find that smoothing as I go keeps things fairly wrinkle-free!

 This is how I fold my singlet tops: